 During your studies, you'll develop and refine a broad portfolio of skills, methods, techniques and crafts in scenographic and production practices.
 You'll gain the key entrepreneurial and administrative skills required for a career in the creative industries, and develop an individual approach to delivering highly creative work underpinned by innovation and critical insight.

-This degree will give you the opportunity to develop new production and technical skills in Lighting, Costume, Set Construction, Projection, VR, Sound including binaural, Puppetry, Props, Stage and Production/Events Management.
+This degree will give you the opportunity to develop new production and technical skills in Lighting, Costume, Set Design, Projection, Virtual and Augmented Reality, Sound, Puppetry, Props, Stage Management and Production/Events.

 You'll gain the ability to identify design challenges and generate and process design ideas and concepts as well as being able to critically reflect on your and others' work and evaluate a range of creative practices.